 And, thanks to streaming video and on demand, you can also kick back and enjoy a very funny casino-themed film without leaving your house.

 After the jump, check out five casino comedies you need to check out for a few laughs.

-Minutes after “The Wolfpack,” consisting of Stu, Phil and upcoming groom Doug (with Doug’s future brother-in-law Alan in tow), entered Caesar’s Palace for a bachelor party weekend, that all craziness took off, turning the hysterical The Hangover into the highest grossing R-rated comedy movie of all time.
+Minutes after “The Wolfpack,” consisting of Stu, Phil and upcoming groom Doug (with Doug’s future brother-in-law Alan in tow), entered Caesar’s Palace for a bachelor party weekend, that all craziness took off, turning the hysterical The Hangover into the third highest grossing R-rated movie of all time.
 With two sequels, an expanding list of colorful characters (including escort Jade, baby Carlos, flamboyant Chinese gangster Leslie Chow, drug dealer “Black Doug” and Mike Tyson), and an ever ridiculous series of events, The Hangover won over both audiences and critics and is a must see (and must see again).

 The ultimate bro movie, Swingers, not only introduced the world to Vince Vaughn, but also created an entire new vernacular adding “Vegas, baby!” and “You’re so money and you don’t even know it.” into the language of would be players everywhere.

 Swingers not only shows the most depressing casino ever depicted on film, but also does a really great job capturing male friendship in their mid-twenties.